Skip to main content

 2001

-After high school I chose to study Graphic Design, but on application was told by an eccentric old man named John that I didn’t do art as a subject so they couldn’t accept me.
-I pleaded with him to give me a chance, so he grabbed an old teapot, put some paper and charcoal in front of me and said, “Draw.”
-5 minutes later, I was accepted.
+After matriculating, I chose to study graphic design, but on application was told I couldn’t apply as I hadn’t taken art as a subject.
+I begged for a chance, and a lovely old lecturer named John grabbed an old teapot, placed some paper and charcoal in front of me, and said, “Draw.”
+Five minutes later, I was accepted into art college.

 2004